congphenikaa/block-chain/README.md

 ## 📝 License

-MIT License - Xem file LICENSE để biết thêm chi tiết
+MIT License - See LICENSE file for more details

-## 👨‍💻 Phát triển
+## 👨‍💻 Development

-Dự án này được tạo ra như một demo để học cách xây dựng dApp trên IOTA blockchain.
+This project was created as a demo to learn how to build dApps on the IOTA blockchain.

 ---

-**Chúc bạn chơi vui vẻ!** 🎮🎉
+**Have fun playing!** 🎮🎉
 #